8 Best Track Saws – Reviews, Top Picks & Buyer’s Guide for 2022

 A track saw is similar to a circular saw except that it can be mounted to a rail or track.
 The straight edge of the track enables you to easily and accurately cut a straight line in wood panels, doors, and sheets of MDF (medium-density fiberboard).
 Track saws tend to be more powerful than circular saws and are equipped to handle more challenging tasks.
 As a result, they are more expensive than circular saws.
-In this guide, we have highlighted some of the key aspects to look for when buying these powerful machines, as well as listing and reviewing 8 of the best track saws on the market today.
+In this guide, we have highlighted some of the key aspects to look for when buying these powerful machines, as well as listing and giving 8 track saw reviews of the best on the market today.

 |Best Overall||Makita 6-1/2″ Track Saw Kit||